dr460ngeek/ReadMe.md/README.md

 In conclusion, smart cities are more than just technological advancements.
 They are about creating equitable, sustainable, and efficient urban spaces for every Indian.
 Together, we can build a future where technology meets tradition and innovation meets inclusivity.

-Thank you!
-We are now open to questions.”

 ---

 ### **Time Allocation**